Skip to main content

 The GPU table should appear inside the container output.
 Re-install the NVIDIA Container Toolkit until this command succeeds.

-Step 2: Pull the live-base AI runner image
+Step 2: Pull the live-base AI Runner image

 The live-base image is separate from the standard livepeer/ai-runner used for batch pipelines.
 It includes ComfyStream, ComfyUI, and StreamDiffusion dependencies: